maximilian-sprengholz/matil/README.md

 1. Rows are interlaced into colums: Formerly stacked cells appear beside each other.
 2. Columns are interlaced into rows: Cells formerly beside each other appear stacked.

 The interlacing is done for a specified panel width/height and thus repeated for the number of panels in the matrix.
+You can specify the number of rows/columns to be interlaced.
 This is useful, for example, to re-arrange statistics.

 Consider the following 6x2 matrix _A_